apache/arrow-cookbook/python/source/create.rst

 ======================

-Most I/O operations in Arrow happen when shipping batches of data to the destination.  :class:`pyarrow.RecordBatch` is the way Arrow represents batches of data, they can be seen as a slice of a table.
+Most I/O operations in Arrow happen when shipping batches of data to their destination.  :class:`pyarrow.RecordBatch` is the way Arrow represents batches of data.
+A RecordBatch can be seen as a slice of a table.

 .. testcode::